codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 The upper half shows KPIs for all workflows submitted for the pipeline.
 To customize the view, select filters.
 In this view, you can also filter by **Branch** which is the Git branch or branches with the events that triggered the pipeline.

 **Step-level analytics**
-The Step Analytics list view in the lower half shows the KPI breakdown per step, and additional information on the step.
-Step analytics show the aggregated average for KPIs in each step of a workflow, across all active workflows for the selected pipeline.
+The Step Analytics list view in the lower half show the aggregated average for KPIs in each step of a workflow, across all active workflows for the selected pipeline.
-Analyze performance through the KPI metrics to identify how the metrics are trending compared to the reference period
-> Each metric also shows the difference in percentage compared to the reference period corresponding to the Time range selected.
+Each metric shows the difference in percentage compared to the reference period corresponding to the Time range selected, to help identify how the metrics are trending.

-Here's an example of step information for all workflows in the Dashboard tab.

-   {% include image.html
-  lightbox="true"
-  file="/images/pipeline/monitoring/pipeline-list-view.png"
-  url="/images/pipeline/monitoring/pipeline-list-view.png"
-  alt="Step-level analytics for workflows in a Delivery Pipeline" caption="Step-level analytics for workflows in a Delivery Pipeline" max-width="30%"
-  %}

 {: .table .table-bordered .table-hover}
 | Step Analytics        |  Description|